pvsvamsi/SystemAlertWindow/README.md

 /// `notificationTitle` Notification title, applicable in case of bubble
 /// `notificationBody` Notification body, applicable in case of bubble
 /// `prefMode` Preference for the system window.
 Default is [SystemWindowPrefMode.DEFAULT]
-/// `isDisableClicks` Disables the clicks across the system window.
-Default is false.
+/// `layoutParamFlags` List of List of WindowManager.LayoutParams.
 This is not applicable for bubbles. await FlutterOverlayWindow.updateSystemWindow();

  // closes overlay if open